WSMorrison/The_Dangerous_Maze/README.md

 ![An example of defensive programming for an input line.
 The lowercase y will be accepted.](./assets/images/defense.png)

 - When the user is asked to choose a door, they can select Y/N/Q. If the user selects N for "No," the following input asks if the user is sure, which by structure reverses the Y/N choices from the standard outcomes in the rest of the game.
 This was questioned by a minority of testers, and left this way intentionally by the developer.
 - There is a functionality that allows the user to input N when asked to fight.
 This allows the user to not fight the opponent.
-A simulated D6 is rolled to determine the outcome.
+A simulated D6 is rolled to determine the outcome of fleeing, and three outcomes based on a random integer 1-6 being generated by the code, or "rolled."
     - A roll of 3-6 allows the user to escape without losing a health point.
     - A roll of 2 will cost the user 1 health point.
     - If a 1 is rolled, the user will lose two health points.
-- The game accesses a developer expandable list of opponents for the color copy during gameplay.
+- The game accesses a developer expandable list of opponents for the color copy during gameplay. **Note:** if the list of opponents is expanded, the code in the get_opponents() function on line 337 must be changed to reflect the new number of lines in the Google Sheets hosted spreadsheet.
 - There are several opponents to encounter, and three outcomes based on a random integer 1-6 being generated by the code, or "rolled."
-    - A roll of 1-4 take a health point away from the user.
+    - A roll of 1-4 takes a health point away from the user.
     - A roll of 5 makes no change to the health points.
     - A roll of 6 restores one health point to the user.

 ![An example of an opponent encounter, showing examples of all three outcomes.](./assets/images/encounter.png)

 - The code tracks which opponents have been called and excludes them from duplicate selection.
-- There is a system of hints that will give the user a hint about which row or position the exit door is not in after each third turn.
+- There is a system of hints that will give the user a hint about which row or position the exit door is *not* in after each third turn.
 The function tracks which hints were given so there will be no duplicate hints.
 - The code clears the screen and rebuilds the game board at each input to maintain a clean look.
-- If the user loese the game, the game continues to show the result of the encounter before continuing to a user lose message.
+- If the user loses the game, the game continues to show the result of the encounter before continuing to a user-lose message.
-- The code clears the screen and rebuilds the board before showing a user win or user lose message.
+- The code clears the screen and rebuilds the board before showing a user-win or user-lose message.
-- If the game ends resulting from the user qutting or Ning out of the game, the program exits.
+- If the game ends resulting from the user qutting or N-ing out of the game, the program exits.
 - If the game ends by the user winning or losing the game, the game invites the user to play again.

 # Testing

 The game was tested in Gitpod during development, to maintain continuity of functionality and to check that each added development worked properly.

-There is a diagnostic function in the code, the call for it commented out.
-It allows the developer and subsequent developers to view the user selected door position, the winning door position, and all previously selected positions.
-With this function enabled, a developer can see what's going on and quickly test changes in the code by accessing or avoiding the winning position.
-This code is intentionally left in, because it may be useful for assessors as well!

 After deployment, the app was shared with friends, family, and Code Institute classmates to test the code.
 The game was remarked to be frustrating more than difficult, so two new functions were added to help the user play the game more efficiently.
  - The first added function was a hint that gives the user a row or position the exit door is not in after every third turn.
- - A second functionality gives the user the opportunity to not battle the opponent, allowing them to choose N giving them a 2/3 chance of losing no health points, but the possibilty of losing up to two.
+ - A second functionality gives the user the opportunity to not battle the opponent.
+Allowing them to choose N and run away gives them a 2/3 chance of losing no health points, but the possibilty of losing up to two.
 This also comes with copy to reflect the decision based on which opponent they discovered behind the door.

 As part of rigorous testing, data analyst Jay Tarbell was retained to simulate the outcomes of the game.
 Simulations were run with all relevant use decisions set to "fight," and again as all relevant decisions set to "flee."
 This was done to check that both options result in similar outcomes, and neither gives the user an appreciable advantage.
 These simulations were also run to check the parity between the user winning or losing the game.
 After 20,000 simulated plays of each option, the "flee" only option resulted in with a nearly perfect 50% chance of the user winning and the "fight" option resting around a 46% chance of the user winning.
 This indicates fairly even odds for user play before the added benefit of hints, rooms without opponents, and user strategy in picking doors.
 The simulation also resulted in an average of 12 turns per game, for both decisions.
 These were considered by the developer as appropriate for an interesting and engaging game to get varying results and repeat plays.